albertovaroherrero/tdd/README.md

 - Mocking with Jest
 - Dependency injection
 - Error handling in async context

-## Solutions

-Reference solutions are available in the `src/solutions` directory, but try to solve the exercises yourself first!

 ## Tips
 - Write the minimum code needed to make tests pass